ThreeDotsLabs/watermill/docs/content/learn/getting-started.md

 ## What is Watermill?

-Watermill is a Go library for working with messages.
+Watermill is a Go library for working with messages the easy way.

-You can use it to build event-driven systems with Pub/Subs like Kafka, RabbitMQ, PostgreSQL, and many more.
+You can use it to build message-driven and event-driven applications with Pub/Subs like Kafka, RabbitMQ, PostgreSQL, and many more.

 Watermill comes with batteries included.
 It gives you tools used by every message-driven application.

 ## Why use Watermill?

-Except for trivial applications, synchronous communication (like HTTP) isn't enough.

-Using messages for asynchronous communication simplifies many problems, like scaling, reliability, and decoupling services.

-While there are tons of libraries for working with HTTP, correctly setting up a message-oriented project can be challenging.
+When you run an HTTP server, you don't deal directly with TCP sockets, parsing HTTP requests, or managing connections.
+Instead, you use a high-level library like `net/http` that handles all that complexity for you.

+**It's what Watermill aims to be for messages**.
+It provides all you need to build an application based on events or other asynchronous patterns.

 There are many different message queues, each with different features, client libraries, and APIs.

-**Watermill aims to be the standard messaging library for Go**, hiding all that complexity behind an API that is easy to use and understand.
+Watermill hides all that complexity behind an API that is easy to use and understand.
-It provides all you need to build an application based on events or other asynchronous patterns.

 **Watermill is NOT a framework**.
 It's a lightweight library that's easy to plug in or remove from your project.